codatio/codat-docs/docs/lending/guides/loan-qualification/process-loan.md

 The demo app makes use of the categorization feature of [Lending](/lending/overview).
 When fetching financial data, Codat’s Lending product analyses the full list of a company's accounts and assigns a category to each account.
 While it is able to automatically categorize most of the source accounts, it is not always possible, and manual intervention may be required.

 In our demo, all accounts are successfully categorized.
 However, your underwriter may want to review the suggested categories before continuing on with the assessment.

-They can do this by navigating to the [companies page](https://app.codat.io/companies) of the portal.
-Next, click on the company you are performing loan qualification for, and navigate to **Lending > Categorize accounts**.
+This can be done on the [Companies page](https://app.codat.io/companies) of the Portal.
+Click on the company you are performing loan qualification for, and navigate to **Lending > Categorize accounts**.

 ![Example account categorization view](/img/use-cases/loan-qualification/account-categorization-view.png)

 This takes you to the **Account categorization** page which displays the categorized accounts.
-Take a look and check that you are happy with Codat's suggestions or override a suggestion by selecting the tick box and re-categorize.
+Check that you are happy with Codat's suggestions or override a suggestion by selecting the account's checkbox and clicking **Recategorize**.

 ![Example account re-categorization](/img/use-cases/loan-qualification/account-categorization-recategorization.png)